jdsham/hf-ai-agents-course/docs/src/ARCHITECTURE.md

 - Centralized configuration system specifies parameters and system prompts for the entire graph
 - Configuration is constructed at runtime by entry point and consumed by factory for graph compilation
 - Factory pattern assigns retry limits, temperatures, and prompts to graph definition before compilation
-- Entry point constructs configuration with hard-coded values and loads prompts from external files
+- Entry point constructs configuration
 - Single graph compilation with per-question invocation ensures efficient batch processing
 - Complete question isolation prevents state crossing and maintains privacy
 - Clean output interface with graph state return and entry point extraction